anandu06dev/ng4StarterKit/README.md

 }
 ```

+An obvious caveat with this approach is that it only applies to a single entity.
+What if a read model requires multiple
-Providing different read model implementations based on the write model violates the principle separation of concerns
+aggregates to please the UI concerns?
+Providing different read model implementations based on a write model violates
-(SoC).
-This principle demands a clear separation of the read model and the write model where models mutate data and
+the principle "separation of concerns" (SoC).
+This principle demands a clear separation between the reads and writes
-views present data.
-Using an abstract class we could put together reusable factory methods that return view models:
+where models mutate data and views present data.
+By using an abstract class we could put together reusable factory
+methods that return view models:

 ```
 abstract class OrderViewModel {
+    abstract quantity;
+    abstract orderId;

     public getOrderForSales(): OrderForSales {
         return new OrderForSales(this.quantity);